Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2020-05-20-random-walks.md

 Therefore, the power iteration method is exactly how the probability distribution over vertices evolves if we run the random walk starting with some initial distribution $P_0$ over the vertices.
-This means such a process converges to the distribution $\pi$ over vertices in the limit as $t$ goes to infinity
+This means such a process converges to the distribution $\pi$ over vertices as $t$ goes to infinity.

 <!-- The adjacency matrix of a simple graph is a real symmetric matrix and is therefore orthogonally diagonalizable; its eigenvalues are real algebraic integers. -->